Affine techniques on extremal metrics on toric surfaces: K a hler geometry on toric surfaces

 \section{K\"{a}hler geometry on toric surfaces}

-We review the K\"{a}hler geometry over toric surfaces.
-We assume that the readers are familiar with toric varieties.
-The purpose of this section is to introduce the notations used in this paper.
+In this section, we review the K\"{a}hler geometry of toric surface and introduce the notations to be used in this paper.
+We assume that the readers are familiar with some basic knowledge of toric varieties.

-A toric manifold is a 2n-dimensional K\"{a}hler manifold $(M,\omega)$ that admits an $n$-torus $\bb T^n$ Hamitonian action.
-Let $\tau: M\to \mathfrak{t}^\ast$ be the moment map, here $\mathfrak{t}\cong \real^n$ is the Lie algebra of $\bb T^n$ and $\t^\ast$ is its dual.
-The image $\bar\Delta=\tau(M)$ is known to be a polytope(\cite{De}).
+A toric manifold is a 2n-dimensional K\"{a}hler manifold $(M,\omega)$ that admits an $n$-torus (denoted $\bb T^n$) Hamitonian action.
+Let $\tau: M\to \mathfrak{t}^\ast$ be the moment map, where $\t^\ast$, identified with $ \real^n$, is the dual of the $\mathfrak{t},$ which is the Lie algebra of $\bb T^n$.
+The image $\bar\Delta=\tau(M)$ is known to be a convex polytope \cite{De}.
 In the literature, people use $\Delta$ for the image of the moment map.
-However, to be convenient in this paper, we always assume that {\em $\Delta$ is an open polytope.} $\Delta$ determines a fan $\Sigma$ in $\t$.
-The converse is not true: $\Sigma$ determines $\Delta$ only up to certain similarity. $M$ can be reconstructed from either $\Delta$ or $\Sigma$(cf. Chapter 1 in \cite{Fu} and \cite{Gu}).
+However, it is more convenient in this paper to always assume that {\em $\Delta$ is an open polytope.} Note that $\Delta$ determines a fan $\Sigma$ in $\t$.
+The converse is not true: $\Sigma$ determines $\Delta$ only up to a certain similarity. $M$ can be reconstructed from either $\Delta$ or $\Sigma$ (cf.\cite{Fu} and \cite{Gu}).
 Moreover, the class of $\omega$ can be read from $\Delta$.
 Hence, the uncertainty of $\Delta$ reflects the non-uniqueness of K\"{a}hler classes.
 Two different constructions are related via Legendre transformations.
 The K\"{a}hler geometry appears naturally when considering the transformation between two different constructions.
-This was explored by Guillemin(\cite{Gu}).
+This was explored by Guillemin in \cite{Gu}.
 We will summarize these facts in this section.
 For simplicity, we only consider the toric surfaces, i.e, $n=2$.